-Vancouver is losing more and more of its character buildings that have history and heritage, to be replaced with condominiums and other multi-dwelling properties.
+Vancouver has lost many of its character buildings that have history and heritage to replacement by condominiums and other multi-dwelling properties.
 It has been a sad trend.

 Fortunately, many Vancouver homeowners are committed to restoring their distinctive properties to their former – or to new – glory.